 MS in Finance — Corporate Finance and Investments Track (MSFC) Curriculum

-The MSFC fuses financial tools with a strategic understanding of business decision-making.
+The MSFC combines financial tools with a strategic understanding of business decision-making.

 Download part-time course sequence (PDF)